projectacrn/acrn-hypervisor/doc/user-guides/kernel-parameters.rst

        Format: <string>, where the only supported value is:

        ``reliable``:
-          Mark TSC clocksource as reliable, and disables clocksource verification at runtime, and the stability checks done at boot.
+          Mark TSC clocksource as reliable, and disable clocksource verification at runtime, and the stability checks done at boot.
           Used to enable high-resolution timer mode on older hardware, and in virtualized environments.